wsteadman/wsteadman/README.md

 - PPT & Excel
 - Cap IQ & Alpha Sense

-How to reach me: email - wsteadma@nd.edu, LinkedIn: linkedin.com/in/william-steadman-541a5b242
+How to reach me: email - wsteadma@nd.edu, [LinkedIn:](linkedin.com/in/william-steadman-541a5b242)

 <!--
 **wsteadman/wsteadman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.